boopathi/babel-minify/packages/babel-plugin-transform-mangle/README.md

-# babel-plugin-transform-shorten-identifiers
+# babel-plugin-transform-mangle

-Shorten Identifiers that can be shortened
+Mangle Identifiers that can be shortened

 **In :**